zeroday0619/T2-Ubuntu-Kernel/README.md

 ## Credits

 - @Redecorating - thanks for editing the scripts and CI for Ubuntu
+- @fishpm-anu - thanks for the kernel upgrade script
 - @marcosfad - thanks for the original script for Ubuntu
 - @MCMrARM - thanks for all RE work
 - @ozbenh - thanks for submitting NVME patch